Rare Books & Special Collections

-Our manuscript collections contain original historical items and unpublished primary sources of interest across a broad spectrum of topics.
-Collections of note include the Dr. and Mrs. Wyatt Tee Walker Collection; the Carl Van Vechten – Mark Lutz Collection; Civil War diaries, maps, letters, and photographs; faculty research collections and University-related scrapbooks and items; and two congressional collections.
-Highlights of smaller collections include incunabula, maps, journals, diaries, individual book arts publications, and a whaling journal.
+Also housed within the Galvin Rare Book Room, our archival collections contain original historical items and unpublished primary sources of interest across a broad spectrum of topics.
+Collections of note include the Dr. and Mrs. Wyatt Tee Walker Collection; the Carl Van Vechten –Mark Lutz Collection; Civil War diaries, maps, letters, and photographs; faculty research, alumni, and University-related items; World War II correspondence; and two congressional collections.
+Highlights of smaller collections include incunabula, maps, journals, diaries, individual artists’ books, and naval and maritime materials, including a whaling journal and ship logs.
+Descriptions and inventories of collections currently open for research and use are available online at archives.richmond.edu.

 Book Arts Collection

 Designed to support our Book Arts studio, the Book Arts collection combines technical manuals, descriptive and historical works, and artists' books and creations.
-Manuals and artists' books are housed in Special Collections, while more general descriptive and historical works are located in the circulating collection.
-All are noted as part of the Book Arts Collection, so that the collection may be searched as a whole.
+Artists' books are housed within the Galvin Rare Book room; more technical manuals and project guides are housed in the Book Arts Studio, and more general descriptive works are located in the circulating collection.
+More information on individual items is available in the library catalog, and all are noted as part of the Book Arts Collection, so that the collection may be searched as a whole.

-Some of the materials from Rare Books & Special Collections have been digitized by the Discovery, Technology, and Publishing division of Boatwright Library.
+Some of the materials from Book Arts, Archives, and Rare Books have been digitized by the Digital Engagement division of Boatwright Library and are made available online.

 Digital Collections available include: